 The maximum reduction allowed for "first class" farmland awaiting development is 75%, which is consistent with the regular farmland tax class; the minimum is 25% (i.e. the property would pay 75% of the full tax rate in the applicable class).
-The County started with the maximum allowable reduction and has been phasing it down to the minimum reduction of 25%.
-As there are a limited number of properties in the FAD class (i.e. 5 properties in total across the County), changing the reduction percentage will not have a major tax impact but it will provide additional taxation revenue while these properties are awaiting development (which can be several years).
+The County started with the maximum allowable reduction and has phased it down to the minimum reduction of 25%.
+As there are a limited number of properties in the FAD class (i.e. 11 properties in total across the County), changing the reduction percentage will not have a major tax impact but it will provide additional taxation revenue while these properties are awaiting development (which can be several years).
 As a result, it was previously recommended that the reduction percentage be gradually moved towards the minimum reduction percentage allowable under the regulation (i.e. 25%).

 Under the current regulation, the maximum this percentage can be adjusted in any given year is 10%.
-No change is required for 2020 as, in 2016, the discount was at the minimum of 25%.
-It is, therefore, recommended that the reduction for residential farmland awaiting development remain at 25% for 2020, representing the legislative minimum reduction.
+No change is required for 2022 as, in 2016, the discount was at the minimum of 25%.
+It is, therefore, recommended that the reduction for residential farmland awaiting development remain at 25% for 2022, representing the legislative minimum reduction.
 The corresponding reduction for the non-residential tax classes is a prescribed calculation to provide for the same level of taxation as the residential farmland awaiting development tax class.
-This calculation provides for a 67.78% reduction for industrial, 62.5% reduction for multi-residential and a 55.70% reduction for the commercial tax classes, respectively.
+This calculation provides for a 67.78% reduction for industrial, 62.5% reduction for multi-residential and a 55.70% reduction for the commercial tax classes, respectively to make them equivalent to the residential municipal tax rate for eligible properties.